howToCodeWell/ui-library/README.md

-# How To Code Well UI Libary
+# How To Code Well UI Library
 The UI Library for HTCW

 # Install